radicle-dev/radicle-design-system/README.md

 }
 ```

-Next, set yarn to use the `node-modules` linker to ensure that assets are
+If you're using yarn v2, configure yarn to use the `node-modules` linker to
-stored in your project's `node_modules` by running:
+ensure that assets are stored in your project's `node_modules` by running:

 ```
 yarn config set nodeLinker node-modules